igorauad/digital_communication_ee379/Readme.md

-# Equalization
+# Digital Communications

-This repo will be used to maintain MATLAB-based simulations of equalization schemes applied to basic digital communications systems.
+This repo will be used to maintain MATLAB-based simulations of digital communications principles explained in the Stanford EE379 course.